Gastric bypass surgery - discharge

 Weight loss slows down after 12 to 18 months.

 You will remain on liquid or puréed food for 2 or 3 weeks after surgery.
-You will slowly add soft foods and then regular food, as your nutritionist told you to do.
+You will slowly add soft foods and then regular food, as your health care provider told you to do.
 Remember to eat small portions and chew each bite very slowly and completely.

-Do not eat and drink at the same time.
+DO NOT eat and drink at the same time.
 Drink fluids 30 minutes after you eat food.
 Drink slowly.
 Sip when you are drinking.
-Do not gulp.
-Your doctor may tell you not to use a straw, as it may bring air into your stomach.
+DO NOT gulp.
+Your provider may tell you not to use a straw, as it may bring air into your stomach.

-Your doctor, nurse, or dietitian will teach you about foods that you should eat and foods you should stay away from.
+Your provider will teach you about foods that you should eat and foods you should stay away from.